seedcode/canvas-starter-kit/README.md

 General AJAX query for editing/creating salesforce data.
 - **object** _string_: The target Salesforce Object
-- **request** _object_: A Javascript object for the edit request.
+- **request** _object_: A JavaScript object for the edit request.
 If the Id property is not included in the request, then a new record will be created in the target vie **POST**.
 If the Id is specified in the request, then a **PATCH** will be sent to the target record with the specified changes.
 - **callback** _function_: the handler for the query result.

 example: